mindsear/CustomXP-LootRates/README.md

 # CustomXP-LootRates
 Custom XP/Loot Rates for TrinityCore 3.3.5

 ### Update (28-April-2018)
-When helping someone with this, I found out I missed some code in Player.h file.
+While helping someone with this, I found out I missed some important code in Player.h file.
 So, open up Player.h in Visual Studio, then press Ctrl+F and find
 ```c++
 std::string GetCoordsMapAreaAndZoneString() const;